What is emergency contraception (EC)?

-Do I need to see a health care provider after using emergency contraception pills?
+Do I need follow-up care after using EC?

-No other tests or procedures are needed after taking emergency contraception.
-However, you should see your health care provider for a pregnancy test if you have not had a period within a week of when you expect it.
-Progestin-only pills and combination pills do not harm a pregnancy or the health of the baby if you are already pregnant.
-Currently, there is little information about whether ulipristal can harm a pregnancy if you are already pregnant.
+No tests or procedures are needed after taking EC.
+You should have a pregnancy test if you have not had a period within a week of when you expect it.
+None of the EC pills have been shown to harm a pregnancy or the health of the baby if you already are pregnant.

 Estrogen: A female hormone produced in the ovaries.